WINNIE-MBINYA/simple_shell/README.md

 <h2>0x16.
 C - Simple Shell</h2>

-This project serves to replicate the working of a shell terminal programmed using the C language
+This project replicates the working of a shell terminal programmed using the C language

 <h3>Learning Objectives</h3>
 Who designed and implemented the original Unix operating system